-The time for reading frames from the trajectory on the shared Lustre file system into memory (I/O time) and the time for communicating results back to rank 0 with MPI.gather() (communication time) fluctuate strongly whereas the time for the actual computation is comparatively small and constant across ranks.
-This suggested that accessing a trajectory file, which resides on a shared Lustre performance file system, from multiple ranks might degrade performance.
+The time for reading frames from the trajectory on the shared Lustre file system into memory (I/O time) and the time for communicating results back to rank 0 with

 Figure 4.8.
 Speedup for the RMSD analysis on SDSC Comet for increasing ratio of compute to the I/O time.
 One MPI Rank was associated with one core up to 3 nodes and 72 cores.